Prince Henry, Duke of Gloucester: Duke of Gloucester

-On 31 March 1928, his father created him Duke of Gloucester, Earl of Ulster and Baron Culloden, three titles that linked him with three parts of the United Kingdom, namely England, Northern Ireland and Scotland.
-Henry visited Canada in 1928.
+On 31 March 1928, his father created him Duke of Gloucester, Earl of Ulster, and Baron Culloden, three titles that linked him with England, Northern Ireland, and Scotland.
+Later that year, Henry visited Canada.

-Before his marriage, Henry's greatest ambition was to someday command his regiment, the 10th Royal Hussars, or at least spend as much time in the army as possible.
-Although he was a capable soldier, as the King's son he was prevented from joining his regiment abroad, and this meant he was generally seen as an outsider to his fellow officers.
-To his increasing despair, he had to fulfill the many royal duties his father assigned him.
+Before his marriage, Henry's chief ambition was to command his regiment, the 10th Royal Hussars, or at least to spend as much time in the Army as possible.
+Although he was a capable officer, his position as the King's son prevented him from serving with his regiment overseas, and he was therefore regarded as something of an outsider by his fellow officers.
+To his increasing frustration, he was required to undertake the many royal duties assigned to him by his father.

-In September 1928, Henry left England with his brother Edward, Prince of Wales, to shoot big game in Africa.
-The brothers parted in Nairobi, where Henry was to stay for a while.
-There, he was entertained by Mansfield Markham and his wife Beryl Markham.
-Beryl and Henry soon started an affair (though sources differ over when the affair started; many say it was not until her visit to England).
-In November, the brothers were recalled to England due to their father's worsening health, and soon after Beryl returned too.
-At the Grosvenor Hotel, close to Buckingham Palace, the affair continued with Henry openly hosting parties with her in her suite and drinking too much.
+In September 1928, Henry left England with his brother Edward to shoot big game in Africa.
+The brothers parted in Nairobi, where Henry remained for a time.
+He was entertained there by Mansfield Markham and his wife, Beryl Markham.
+Henry and Beryl began an affair, although sources differ on when it started; many state that it did not begin until her later visit to England.
+In November, the brothers were recalled to England owing to their father’s worsening health, and Beryl soon returned as well.
+At the Grosvenor Hotel, near Buckingham Palace, the affair continued, with Henry openly hosting parties in her suite and drinking heavily.

-The affair, widely known by the London society, shocked the Queen, to the delight of the Prince of Wales who remarked that "for once, Queen Mary's blue-eyed boy was in trouble instead of himself".
-The King stepped in, thinking that keeping Henry busy would be the best way to end the affair, as would keeping him from drinking too much, too often.
+The affair, widely known in London society, shocked the Queen, much to the amusement of the Prince of Wales, who remarked that "for once, Queen Mary's blue-eyed boy was in trouble instead of himself".
+The King intervened, believing that keeping Henry occupied would help end the affair and curb his drinking.
 That year, he arranged a series of tours for his son to undertake.